jadegrizzly/jadegrizzly/README.md

 curl https://install.meteor.com/ | sh
 ```

-To launch the app from terminal:
+To launch the app from your terminal:
 ```
 meteor
 ```